General: Himalayan Blackberry is a mostly biennial bramble, mostly recognizable by its prickly stems and edible black berries.

 Himalayan Blackberry is found throughout the Sea to Sky Region, so CONTROL and ERADICATION are key.

-Learn to identify Himalayan Blackberry: use the images presented in this profile page.
+Learn to identify Himalayan Blackberry: use the images presented in this profile page to learn how to identify it.

 What to do if you spot it: You can report any Himalayan Blackberry sighting by clicking here.